 Believe it or not, pizza is one of the most dangerous foods that you can give to your beloved pet dog.
 In a nutshell, it’s like feeding your dog (your best bud) little doses of poison every time you share a slice of pizza with him or her.

-You really should be careful what you feed your dogs.
-The ASPCA Animal Poison Control Center has even listed people food as the number 3 culprit for a majority of cases that involve poisoning in dogs.
+You really should be very careful what you feed your dogs.
+The ASPCA Animal Poison Control Center has even listed people food as one of the top culprits for cases that involve poisoning in dogs.
+Giving pizza for your K9, especially on a regular basis, is definitely discouraged.

 Exploring Pizza Toppings

 Onion and garlic are very common ingredients in a pizza.
 These are also 2 of the most deadly ingredients for dogs.
-Unlike humans, dogs lack the enzymes that are needed to process and break down the thiosulfate components present in onions and garlic.
-Too much onion and garlic can cause diarrhea, vomiting and even anemia in dogs.
+Unlike humans, dogs lack the enzymes that are needed to process and break down the thiosulfate components present in garlic and onion.
+Too much of these foods can cause diarrhea, vomiting and even anemia in dogs.

-Mushrooms are another popular pizza topping that is beneficial to people but extremely dangerous for dogs.
-You see, mushrooms have high protein and amino acid content; and these can damage a dog’s kidneys, intestines and liver.
-Too much mushroom can cause a coma and even immediate death in dogs.
+Mushrooms are another popular pizza topping that is generally beneficial for people but extremely dangerous for dogs.
+Most mushrooms contain high protein and amino acid content; these can damage your dog’s kidneys, intestines and liver.
+Too much mushroom consumption can cause a coma and even immediate death in dogs.

 We all love extra cheese on our pizza too!
-Unfortunately the milk product present in the cheese is actually harmful to dogs.
-Dogs are generally lactose intolerant and cheese can cause them to have digestive problems.
+Unfortunately, the milk content present in the cheese is also unhealthy for dogs.
+Dogs are generally lactose intolerant and cheese can cause them to have digestive problems even though you may not be able to observe it all the time.

-Too much fatty food can cause pancreatitis in dogs.
-Note that the total body weight of a dog is generally lighter than the total weight of an average adult person; and as such, they can be affected by small portions of toxic people food.
+Finally, too much fatty food (especially of the human variety) can cause pancreatitis in dogs.
+Please note that the total body weight of a dog is generally lighter than the total weight of an average adult person; as such, they can be greatly affected by small portions of toxic people food.

 What You Should Do

-You need to be firm and you have to resist the temptation of sharing your pizza with your dog if you want your canine friend to be with you for a very long time.
-That’s why commercial dog food and dog treats have been invented.
-Their body system has different nutritional requirements than the human body and it needs a different form of maintenance and nutrition too.
+You need to be firm and you have to resist the temptation of sharing pizza with your dog if you want your canine friend to be with you for a very long time.
+Get into good habits and avoid bad ones, such as this, whenever possible.
+Commercial dog food and dog treats, the quality ones, have been developed for this very reason.
+Your dog’s system has different nutritional requirements than the human body and it needs a different form of maintenance and nutrition as well.

 Live Happily Ever After

 By resisting the urge of giving most people food to your favorite pet, you can add more healthy years to their life.
-If you still want to share some of your food stuff with your dog buddy, you should consult a vet first in order to be sure that the food is safe for your dog to consume.
-But as far as pizza is concerned, simply consider this as a definite no-no.
+If you still want to share some of your food stuff with your K9 buddy, you should do so in moderation and be educated on which food are best.
+Always be sure that the food is safe for your dog to consume beforehand.
+As far as pizza is concerned, simply consider this as a definite no-no.